Hamid Raza Khan

 Hamid Raza Khan Qadri was an Islamic scholar and mystic of the Barelvi movement.
 Qadri was born in 1875 (Rabi' al-awwal 1292 Hijri), in Bareilly, India.
 His name at the time of his aqeeqah was Muhammad, as it was family tradition.

 Lineage

-Khan was the son of Ahmad Raza Khan, the son of Naqi Ali Khan, the son of Raza Ali Khan.
+Mawlana Hamid Raza Khan was the son of Imam Ahmad Raza Khan, the son of Mawlana Naqi Ali Khan, the son of Mawlana Raza Ali Khan.

 Education

 He received his early education from his father.
 He completed his formal Islamic studies at 19.
 He was proficient in Arabic and Persian, as well as ahadith, fiqh, philosophy and mathematics.

 Literary works

 He translated Ad Daulatul Makkiya Bil Mad'datil Ghaibiya from Arabic to Urdu.
 It explains knowledge of the unseen in the life of Muhammad.